ReturnOfTheLast/Python-dice/README.md

 Calculates the average of multiple rolls

+---
 All methods have the option to supress messages by passing `quiet=True` as an additional argument

+Additionally you can add a `modifier=<number>` to add a number to the result